mattwillsher/ansible-product-playbooks/vagrant/README.md

 The following parameters can be specified on the command line or in an inventory file:

+* client_shortname - the short name of the client/customer/organisation the environment is for.
+Default is 'default'
 * vagrantdir - directory name in which the various files for this installation are placed. e.g. ubuntu-12.04-amd64
 * vagrantbox - the name of vagrant box to use. e.g. precise-server-cloudimg-vagrant-amd64-disk1
 * vagrantboxurl - the URL to download the vagrant box from if not present as the name given in $vagrantbox.